 Dehaze - Before and After

 I suspect many long time Lightroom customers will be disappointed with this update.
 Some might also question whether there's enough to even warrant the upgrade.
-In my opinion, there is, especially if upgrading from the Lr 6 perpetual licence.
+In my opinion, there is, especially if upgrading from the Lightroom 6 perpetual licence.
 As for Creative Cloud Photography subscribers, you'll already be aware that many new features and enhancements have been added since Lightroom 6/2015 first shipped, and there's no reason to expect anything different in the future.
 As for the future, I believe customers can take comfort in the fact that the Develop module in Lightroom has always included all of the new features added to Camera Raw.
-In my opinion, this is a powerful incentive to stick with Lightroom Classic rather than seek out non Adobe alternative.
+In my opinion, this is a powerful incentive to stick with Lightroom Classic rather than seek out non Adobe alternatives.

 You may have noticed that I've made little reference to syncing images from Lightroom Classic to Adobe Cloud and mobile devices.
-The reason being, that there's no change to syncing behaviour in Lr Classic when compared Lightroom 6/2015.
+The reason being, that there's no change to syncing behaviour in Lightroom Classic when compared to Lightroom 6/2015.
 In fact, rather than investing engineering time in improving support for cloud and mobile in Lightroom Classic, Adobe have instead developed a completely new application.
 This application, which goes by the name Lightroom CC for the desktop is specifically intended to be a first class citizen of the Creative Cloud ecosystem.